sakshiagarwal99/WebScraping_Vs_APIs/README.md

 > Where we write some queries against a database and then it extracts the data we are seeking.

 ## **2. Web Scraping**:
-> Not all data is stored in databases.
+> 1. Not all data is stored in databases.
 Data is often stored in documents, in files, in case of HTML or XML files, those documents are structured.
-Using this knowledge we can focus on specific parts of the HTML document lets say a part that contains a paragraph we can use grep commands in bash to retrieve all content in that paragraph.
+2. Using this knowledge we can focus on specific parts of the HTML document lets say a part that contains a paragraph we can use grep commands in bash to retrieve all content in that paragraph.
->It is a method of extracting data from websites.
+3. It is a method of extracting data from websites.
->Parse HTML document to collect info from web pages.
+Parse HTML document to collect info from web pages.
-**Use cases**:
+4. **Use cases**:
 > Price comparison services.
 > Extracting product data from an e-commerce website.
-**Pros**:
+5. **Pros**:
 > Data is publicly accessible and free.
-**Cons**:
+6. **Cons**:
 > Legal and ethical considerations.
 > Subject to changes of website structures.
-**Challenges**:
+7. **Challenges**:
 > Handling dynamic websites.
 > Handling anti-scraping mechanisms.
 > Maintaining scrapers.